UPDATE – September 8, 2016 – Exciting News: click-for-more-details

 10 reasons to attend the Canadian National Perinatal Research Meeting

-1. Room and board are provided free to all trainees whether or not presenting a paper.
+1. Room and board are provided at subsidized rates to all trainees whether or not presenting a paper.

 2. Physicians will earn Continuing Medical Education credits.